MartinGildea/Huffman_Coder/README.md

-A program to aid in the completion of Huffman Coding exercises
+A program to aid in the completion of Huffman Coding exercises.
+Used in the CS106 class at strathclyde university.